vhscom/after-dark/docs/content/feature/online-help.md

 {{< /highlight >}}
 {{< /hackcss-alert >}}

-Pull down latest doc updates using the [Upgrade Script](feature/upgrade-script/).
+Get the latest documentation using the [Upgrade Script](../upgrade-script/).